Congenital Cardiac Surgery Subspecialty

 Primary Thoracic and Congenital Certification Learn More »

-Congenital Certification Refer to Pathway I and Pathway II for Congenital Heart Surgery Subspecialty certification.
-There is no alternate pathway for the Congenital Heart Surgery Subspecialty certification.
+Synchronization of Certification Dates The Board approved plans to synchronize the certificate dates of the congenital certificate with the primary thoracic surgery certificate.
 Leave of Absence Policy Effective February 25, 2022, the ABTS revised its Leave of Absence Policy that effects all congenital cardiac surgery residents, including those in 1-year or 2-year programs.
 To read more about the new policy, click here.
-Synchronization of Certification Dates The Board approved plans to synchronize the certificate dates of the congenital certificate with the primary thoracic surgery certificate.
-Read More

 An engaging three-day event you won't want to miss.